ldionne/boost-submissions/boost/libs/iterator/doc/transform_output_iterator.rst

 :abstract:
-    The transform output iterator creates an output iterator applying a functional transformation to a value before outputing it in another iterator.
+    The transform output iterator creates an output iterator applying a functional transformation to a value before outputting it in another iterator.
 It can be seen like the output iterator counterpart of the transform iterator.